abcdesktopio/docs/opsdocs/docs/contribute/4.4/userpod/filer.md

 ### 5.3 Zip generation

-- Recursive traversal implemented by `generateZipTree`.
+- Recursive directory traversal is implemented by `generateZipTree`.
 - Folder names are split on `/` (non-portable if run outside POSIX path semantics).
-- Read errors are logged and swallowed inside recursion; operation continues.
+- Read errors are logged and swallowed inside the recursion; the operation continues on remaining entries.

 ### 5.4 Directory listing sort

-- Directory list is sorted ascending by modification time
+- The directory listing is sorted in ascending order by file modification time.
-- If file stat fails, file gets synthetic time 0 and likely appears first.
+- If a file's `stat` call fails, the file receives a synthetic modification time of `0` and will likely appear first in the sorted result.

 ## 6. API Contract (Implementation Accurate)